bask058/godbc/README.md

 	ErrCaptchaDoesNotExist = errors.New("Captcha does not exist")
 )
 ```
-Variables Error codes returned by failures to do API calls
+Error codes returned by failures to do API calls

 #### type CaptchaResponse